coder/docs/guides/troubleshooting/vite-hmr.md

 ---
 title: Vite and HMR
-description: Learn how to resolve issues with hot module reloading (HMR) when using Vite.
+description: Learn how to resolve issues with HMR when using Vite.
 ---

 When using Vite and accessing your app via